 Culture at Stirling is taken very seriously, both in the number of students participating in activities and in the excellence that our top students achieve.
-The following students achieved at a national level in 2017:
+The following students achieved at a national level in 2018:

-Eldene Bruiners - SA Schools Jazz Band
+Eldene Bruiners - SA Schools Jazz Band (2rd year) - trumpet

-Lise Siebert - SA Schools Jazz Band
+Sonqoba Njengele - SA Schools Jazz Band - drums

 At the East London Eisteddfod over the years, Stirling students have regularly won the trophies for Best Instrumentalist, Best Chamber Choir, Best High School Band, Best Jazz Band, Most Promising Brass Player, Best Senior Vocalist, Most Promising Senior Vocalist, Best Brass Ensemble and Best Woodwind Ensemble.

-27 Stirling dancers have received Honours cum Laude (the top award in the school) for passing their RAD or Cecchetti Advanced exams or being selected to represent South Africa in Hip-Hop Dancing.
+30 Stirling dancers have received Honours cum Laude (the top award in the school) for passing their RAD or Cecchetti Advanced exams or being selected to represent South Africa in Hip-Hop Dancing.
 There are two major Dance Extravaganzas each year.

 The Stirling Chess Team has won the Border League regularly and many Stirling students have been selected for Border Chess teams.

-National representation: In the period 1985-2017, 168 (including repeat selections) Stirling students received South African national colours or the equivalent in the following cultural activities: Chess (1), Choir (2), Culture (1), Dance (27), Drama (7), Highland Dancing (1), Jazz Band (127), Oratory (10), Performing Arts (3), Photography (2)
+National representation: In the period 1985-2018, 168 (including repeat selections) Stirling students received South African national colours or the equivalent in the following cultural activities: Chess (1), Choir (30), Culture (1), Dance (30), Drama (9), Highland Dancing (1), Jazz Band (132), Oratory (10), Performing Arts (3), Photography (2)